patternfly/patternfly/README.md

 ## FAQ

-[How do I use SCSS variables to customize the library?](https://pf4.patternfly.org/guidelines#variables)
+[How do I use CSS variables to customize the library?](https://pf4.patternfly.org/guidelines#variables)